 The process by which the body makes new blood vessels is called angiogenesis.
-However, when new blood vessels transport oxygen and nutrients to the cancer cells of a tumor, they help the tumor to grow and spread.
+When new blood vessels transport oxygen and nutrients to the cancer cells of a tumor, they help the tumor to grow and spread.

 How do angiogenesis inhibitors work?

-VEGF protein released from the tumor cells can attach to the VEGF receptors on blood vessel cells and help new blood vessels form around the tumors.
+Vascular endothelial growth factor (VEGF) is a protein released from the tumor cells that can attach to the VEGF receptors on blood vessel cells and help new blood vessels form around the tumors.
 The blood vessels, with their supply of oxygen and nutrients, can help the cancer cells grow.1,3

-Angiogenesis inhibitors are different from other anti-cancer agents because they work on the blood vessels that feed tumors, instead of working to stop the growth of the tumor cells directly.
-Angiogenesis inhibitors do this by specifically recognizing and binding to VEGF so that VEGF is unable to activate the VEGF receptor to stimulate the growth of new blood vessels.
+Angiogenesis inhibitors work by specifically recognizing and binding to VEGF so that VEGF is unable to activate the VEGF receptor to stimulate the growth of new blood vessels.

-Note: Bevacizumab (Avastin®)is not approved or recommended for treating A type of non-small cell lung cancer that usually starts near a central bronchus.
-It has been found to cause serious bleeding from the lungs of squamous cell lung cancer patients.7
+Note: Bevacizumab (Avastin®) is not approved or recommended for treating A type of non-small cell lung cancer that usually starts near a central bronchus.
+It has been found to cause serious bleeding from the lungs of squamous cell NSCLC patients.6

 How Are They Administered?

-- when given with docataxel (Taxotere®): 10 mg/kg over 60 minutes on Day 1 of a 21-day cycle prior to docetaxel infusion.
-If the first infusion is tolerated, all subsequent ramucriumb (Cyramza®) infusions may be administered over 30 minutes.
-Continue ramucirumab (Cyramza®) until disease progresion or unacceptable toxicity.
+- when given with docataxel (Taxotere®): 10 mg/kg on Day 1 of a 21-day cycle prior to docetaxel infusion

 What are the side effects of angiogenesis inhibitors?

-Common side effects of bevacizumab (Avastin®) include nosebleeds, headaches, high blood pressure, inflammation of the nose, too much protein in the urine, taste alteration, dry skin, rectal hemorrhage, increased tearing of the eyes, back pain, and redness and peeling of the skin.
-Because an angiogenesis inhibitor interferes with the formation of new blood vessels, use can lead to problems with bruising and bleeding.
+Common side effects of bevacizumab (Avastin®) include nosebleeds, headaches, high blood pressure, inflammation of the nose, too much protein in the urine, taste alteration, dry skin, hemorrhage, increased tearing of the eyes, back pain, and redness and peeling of the skin.4

-The most common side effects seen in patients treated with ramucirumab with erlotinib were infections, stomatitis, excess protein in the urine, hair loss, nosebleeds, and swelling in lower legs and hands.8
+The most common side effects seen in patients treated with ramucirumab (Cyramza®) with erlotinib (Tarceva®) are infections, high blood pressure, stomatitis, excess protein in the urine, hair loss, and nosebleeds.6

 Finding a clinical trial that might be right for you

-Clinical research is ongoing to evaluate the role of angiogenesis inhibitors in a range of other lung cancer treatment approaches, including alone or in combination with other drugs.
-Other angiogenesis inhibitors are also being studied.9
+Clinical research is ongoing to evaluate the role of angiogenesis inhibitors in a range of other lung cancer treatment approaches, including alone or in combination with other drugs.8

 If you are considering participating in a clinical trial, start by asking your healthcare team whether there is one for which you might qualify in your area.
 In addition, here are several resources to help you find one that may be a good match for you: